stelro/Vulkan-GPU-Real-time-RayTracing-BS-Thesis-/README.md

 ---
 #### Thesis title: Implementation of Parallel real-time ray-tracing algorithm

-A parallel progressive path-tracer written in Vulkan API, executing exclusively in Compute Shaders.
+Progressive path-tracer written in Vulkan API, executing exclusively in Compute Shaders.
-The image is generated as floating-point images in a "ping-pong" arrangement, which then then result is transfered to fragment shader via texture, where it finally rendered to the screen.
+The image is generated as floating-point images in a "ping-pong" arrangement, which then result is transfered to fragment shader via texture, where it finally rendered to the screen.

 The scene is loaded dynamically through JSON files.